jsdpag/pysyncq/docs/intro.rst

 Either str or bytes objects can be written directly to the queue.
 But any object **obj** that can be cast as str by str(**obj**) may be given as either the message type or body.
-Be aware that it will be read out as a str that must be parsed to extract any futher data types.
+Be aware that it will be read out as a str that must be parsed to extract any further data types.

 Reading messages
 ----------------